maniospas/smoll/docs/std.md

 ```rust
 str(char[]) -> (str)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
-19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
 20. string does not fit on buffer
+19. can only define strings on non-offset buffers
 15. out of bounds

 ### str - a string residing on the full breadth of a buffer